chocolatey/.github/CONTRIBUTING.md

 Submitting PR:

- * Once you feel it is ready, submit the pull request to the `chocolatey/choco` repository against the `master` branch ([more information on this can be found here](https://help.github.com/articles/creating-a-pull-request)) unless specifically requested to submit it against another branch (usually `stable` in these instances).
+ * Once you feel it is ready, submit the pull request to the repository against the `master` or `main` branch ([more information on this can be found here](https://help.github.com/articles/creating-a-pull-request)) unless specifically requested to submit it against another branch (usually `stable` in these instances).
   * In the case of a larger change that is going to require more discussion, please submit a PR sooner.
 Waiting until you are ready may mean more changes than you are interested in if the changes are taking things in a direction the committers do not want to go.
  * In the pull request, outline what you did and point to specific conversations (as in URLs) and issues that you are are resolving.
 This is a tremendous help for us in evaluation and acceptance.
  * Once the pull request is in, please do not delete the branch or close the pull request (unless something is wrong with it).